nsnk19/repo1/README.md

 checkpoint its progress periodically to avoid reprocessing events if it goes down.

 - Testing would include testing under heavy load and testing with uneven distribution of traffic (in both time as well as across attributes like country, title, device).
-I would also test how service opeerates in case of brief outages to ensure all events are reliably processed.
+I would also test how the service operates in case of brief outages and ensure all events are reliably processed despite outages.